solo-io/workshops/smh/README.md

 ![Virtual service](images/virtual-service.png)

-Service Mesh Hub creates a VirtualService on the first Kubernetes cluster to tell Istio to send the requests for the `reviews` micro service to the `reviews-failover.default.global` host.
+Service Mesh Hub creates a VirtualService on the first Kubernetes cluster to tell Istio to send the requests for the `reviews` microservice to the `reviews-failover.default.global` host.

 We're going to make the `reviews` services available again on the first cluster.